 How to Make the Smoked Corned Beef Rollups

-First off, if you need instructions for making the best smoked corned beef you’ve ever had, check out this recipes on making smoked corned beef quesadillas where I have some very concise directions for smoking the corned beef brisket.
+First off, if you need instructions for making the best smoked corned beef you’ve ever had, check out this recipe on making smoked corned beef quesadillas where I have some very concise directions for smoking the corned beef brisket.

 - 2 large flour tortillas